ciprofloxacin hydrochloride tablets

 - sevelamer, a medicine used to treat high blood levels of phosphorus in patients with kidney disease who are on dialysis

-- duloxetine, a medicine used to treat depression
+- metoclopramide, a medicine used to relieve nausea, vomiting and stomach pain.

 Your doctor and pharmacist have more information on medicines to be careful with or avoid while taking this medicine.